 - Physical sexual assault or molestation

 Sexual abusers can target both children and adults.
 Abusive acts can be verbal or nonverbal.
 Sexually harassing or discriminating against someone is a form of sexual abuse, for example, as is indecent exposure and psychological abuse.
-If you believe you might be a survivor of sexual abuse of any kind, the Los Angeles attorneys at Rose, Klein & Marias LLP can arrange a private meeting to talk about your traumatic experience and future.
+If you believe you might be a survivor of sexual abuse of any kind, a qualified Los Angeles sexual abuse attorney at Rose, Klein & Marias LLP can arrange a private meeting to talk about your traumatic experience and future.

 Sexual Abuse at Work

 One of our main areas of focus is workers’ compensation law.
 In California, the workers’ compensation program provides financial relief to all injured employees, no matter how major or minor the injury.
 Workers’ compensation may also provide recovery after one or more employees commit a crime against a coworker.
 Workers’ compensation will pay for costs such as lost wages and therapy bills.
 It will not, however, reimburse noneconomic damages such as emotional distress.

 If you experienced sexual abuse, harassment, or discrimination at work in Los Angeles, it may serve your best interests to speak with a Los Angeles workers’ compensation attorney about filing a civil claim against your place of employment.
 Your employer could be vicariously liable for the abusive actions of its employees, as well as directly liable for facilitating sexual abuse.
 It is important to discuss the possibility of bringing a claim against your employer before accepting a workers’ compensation settlement.
 Once you accept a workers’ comp settlement, you cannot file against your employer for negligence or wrongdoing.